 Avocado is rich in antioxidants [source], which are great at fighting the effects of aging.
 With the help of soothing oatmeal, this recipe makes a great anti-aging mask that you can use once a week.

 - 1 tablespoon old fashioned rolled oats (use finely ground colloidal oatmeal for irritated skin)

 Mash half an avocado and mix it with the rolled oats in a small bowl.
 Then, with a brush or your fingers, apply the mask to your face and neck, and leave it on for about 10 minutes.
 Rinse the mask off with warm water when you are finished and follow with your regular skin regimen.

 Avocado oil is known to increase your body’s own production of collagen [source], perfect for the delicate wrinkle-prone area around your eyes.

 Melt shea butter in the microwave in a small heat-proof jar.
-Stir in the avocado oil then refrigerate until set.
-Stir again to get a creamy texture and replace the lid.
+Stir in the avocado oil, and then refrigerate until set.
+Stir it again to get a creamy texture and replace the lid.
 To use, apply to the outer corners of your eyes by gently tapping, not tugging, the skin.

 3. Simple Hydrating Avocado Hair Mask

 Avocados are rich in monounsaturated fatty acids [source] that are amazing for hair.
 And applying avocado topically helps replenish luster and hydrate locks.